-The Brittain Fellowship offers four seminars:
+The Brittain Fellowship offers these seminars:

 Digital Pedagogy